-Birthday: December 10, 1934
+Birthday: December 10, 1934 (Sagittarius)

-Born in: Philadelphia, Pennsylvania, United States
+Born In: Philadelphia, Pennsylvania, United States

 Howard Martin Temin was an American geneticist and virologist who won a share of the 1975 Nobel Prize in Physiology or Medicine.
 A medical researcher, he played a major role in discovering an enzyme that is used to generate complementary DNA (cDNA) from an RNA template, a process termed reverse transcription.
 His discoveries helped to gain an understanding of how some cancer cells operate and later played a crucial role in identifying the AIDS virus.
 Born to a mother who was active in educational affairs, he was academically inclined from a young age.
 During his high school years, he participated in a summer program at the Jackson Laboratory in Bar Harbor which kindled his interest in biological sciences.
 He published his first scientific paper at the age 18 and received his bachelor's degree from Swarthmore College in 1955 majoring and minoring in biology in the honors program.
 After earning his doctorate from the California Institute of Technology he embarked on a career in research during the course of which he made key contributions to the study of cancer.
 He independently discovered reverse transcriptase which is one of the most important discoveries of the modern era of medicine.
 In an ironic twist of fate, the cancer researcher was himself diagnosed with the disease and succumbed to it at the age of 59.